MBRzealand/NewYorker/09 Environment/ProcedureForIssues.md

 If the issue is about creating an artifact or feature then use "Create" as the first word.

-If the artefact or feature exists already then use "Update" as the first word.
+If the artifact or feature exists already then use "Update" as the first word.

 Give the issue a description if the title alone is not enough to describe what the issue is about and/or if the title is easy to misunderstand.